GrumpyCockatiel/raytools/README.md

 # Change History

 * Dependency is now on Bootstrap 4
-* Bootstrap 3 glyph icons are no longer directly supported
+* Bootstrap 3 glyph icons are no longer directly supported but you can still use Bootstrap Icons
 * rowNumbers boolean property is now an object with 2 properties `{ visible: true, "title": "Row" }`
 * On sortable columns, the `data-field` attribute has been added with the object field name as its value
 * The pager control was fixed to use Bootstrap 4.
 * On sortable columns, the sort icons are now embedded as SVG
 * For columns with icons, specify a CSS class with an image background (see HTML example)
-* The glypicon CSS class is replaced with rayicon class which is empty by default.
+* The glypicon CSS class is replaced with `rayicon` class which is empty by default.
 Use it at will to affect all icons.

 # Implementation